physicsplay/Waters-under-pressure/README.md

 ## Language versions

 The English version is included here.
-Translations are also available or being prepared for:
+Translations are also available for:

 - Greek
 - Spanish